 Interior Design Degree Program

+DEGREE.
 The Interior Design program at the University of Missouri is a four-year, professional baccalaureate program accredited by the Council for Interior Design Accreditation (CIDA).
-The program's mission is to provide academic training with high-quality educational experiences to prepare students for their successful careers as interior designers.
-Its purpose is to improve quality of life and protect human health, safety, and welfare through the design of the interior environment.

 The Interior Design Program in the Department of Architectural Studies was among the first programs in the United States to be accredited in 1972 and has been continuously accredited.
 It is continuously ranked highly among national interior design programs.
 For further information on accreditation see Council for Interior Design Accreditation.